-We are proposing to transform the car parks at Arnos Grove Underground station which boasts one of the most recognisable and cherished of Charles Holden’s station designs.
+We are proposing to transform the land adjacent to Arnos Grove Underground station, which boasts one of the most recognisable and cherished of Charles Holden’s station designs.
 The station was granted Grade II listed status in 1971, and was upgraded to Grade II* in 2011 to reflect the building’s status as an icon of British Modernist architecture.
-Our proposals look to preserve and enhance the station setting while also providing 162 homes, 40 per cent of which will be affordable.
+Our proposals look to preserve and enhance the station setting while also providing 162 homes, including 40% affordable housing.

 Our Proposals at Arnos Grove

 We are proposing to deliver 162 homes at Arnos Grove helping to meet the need in Enfield for more quality and affordable rental homes.
 We are also encouraging active travel by enhancing the stations’ surroundings, including a public square that will make it easier and safer for people to walk and cycle in the area.